-Mr. Yau was the Company Secretary throughout the Year and has taken no less than 15 hours of relevant professional training during the Year.
+Mr. Sin was appointed as the Company Secretary on 1 December 2024 and has taken no less than 15 hours of relevant professional training during the Year.

-Biographical detail of Mr. Yau is set out in the section headed "Profiles of Directors and Senior Management" in this annual report.
+Biographical detail of Mr. Sin is set out in the section headed "Profiles of Directors and Senior Management" in this annual report.